On The Issues

 Strengthening Mid-Michigan Communities

 I also continue to fight for additional federal resources so that cities have the necessary resources to fight violent crime.
-Past ‘surge’ operations have helped local, state and federal law enforcement coordinate intelligence and get criminals off the street with additional personnel on the ground.
-During past operations, Flint’s homicide rate dropped by over 50 percent during a four month period.
-Additional resources and law enforcement will help to make our community safer and root out violent crime.
+I have supported federal grants to help local, state and federal law enforcement coordinate intelligence and get criminals off the street with additional personnel on the ground.
+When we received these federal grants in the past, Flint’s homicide rate dropped by over 50 percent during a four month period.
+Additional resources and law enforcement will help to make our community safer and greatly reduce violent crime.